hyperspy/hyperspy/doc/user_guide/big_data.rst

     >>> s = hs.signals.Signal2D(data).as_lazy()
     >>> s.plot()

-The py:func:`~hyperspy._signals.lazy.LazySignal.compute_navigator` can be used to calculate the navigator efficient and store the navigator, so that it can be used when plotting and saved for the later loading of the dataset.
-The py:func:`~hyperspy._signals.lazy.LazySignal.compute_navigator` can take an argument to rechunk the dataset when calculating the navigator.
+This approach depends heavily on the chunking of the data and may not be always suitable.
+The :py:meth:`~hyperspy._signals.lazy.LazySignal.compute_navigator` can be used to calculate the navigator efficient and store the navigator, so that it can be used when plotting and saved for the later loading of the dataset.
+The :py:meth:`~hyperspy._signals.lazy.LazySignal.compute_navigator` has optional argument to specify the index where the sum needs to be calculated and how to rechunk the dataset when calculating the navigator.
 This allows to efficiently calculate the navigator without changing the actual chunking of the dataset, since the rechunking only takes during the computation of the navigator: